 What hours are we open for children?

-Reception sessions are from 9:00am to 12.00am (noon) and then from 1.00pm to 3.10pm.
-Year 1 and year 2 sessions are the same times for the morning but the end session is 3.15pm.
-Doors open at 8.50am.
-Please note that the school cannot take responsibility for children arriving at the school before 8.50am therefore until 8.50am the supervision of the children is the responsibility of parents/carers.
+Reception, Year 1 and Year 2 sessions are from 8:55am to 12.00pm (noon) and then from 1.00pm to 3.15pm.
+At the end of the day Reception doors open by 3:10pm to allow extra time to collect other children.
+Doors open at 8.45am.
+Please note that the school cannot take responsibility for children arriving at the school before 8.45am therefore until 8.45am the supervision of the children is the responsibility of parents/carers.
 See here for details of the Nursery session times.

 There are two fifteen minute playtimes, one in the morning and one in the afternoon.
 During the mid morning break every child is offered a piece of fruit which is supplied by the Fruit for Schools Scheme and is free of charge.
 Parents can also buy milk for their child to drink at break time from Cool Milk (leaflet available on our "Downloads" page).

-All children need to have a water bottle that is kept in school.
+All children need to have a water bottle in school every day.
 It has been proven that if children have regular access to water during the day they are more able to concentrate and make greater progress at school.
-Children can top up their bottles with drinking water throughout the day and we encourage children to take their bottle home at the end of the week to be washed through.
-Water bottles can be purchased from the school office for 35p (please send money in a named sealed envelope.)
+Children can top up their bottles with drinking water throughout the day and we encourage children to take their bottle home at the end of each day to be washed through.
+Water bottles can be purchased from the school office for 50p (please send money in a named sealed envelope.)

 At Higham Ferrers Nursery and Infant School we have a responsibility to work with the Local Authority and Education Welfare Service to ensure that all children attend school correctly.
 This page describes how you can support the school in promoting good attendance.